Paupiera/ptracker_workflow/README.md

   git clone https://github.com/RasmussenLab/vamb -b vamb_n2v_asy
   pip install -e path/to/vamb_n2v_asy
 ```
+## Important Files
+- snakefile.smk: The snakemake pipeline
+- utils.py: utils used by the pipeline
+- config: directory with the configuration files
+  - accesions.txt: Sample information
+  - config.yaml: configuration for the pipeline eg. resourcess
+- envs: directory with the conda environment descriptions

 ## Misc files
 Makefile - various small scripts for running the pipeline
 clustersubmit.sh - script for submitting the snakefile to SLURM